bb-io/docs/src/content/docs/blacklake/key-features.md

 It’s a flexible data model built for the reality of modern localization.

 ### 4. Linguistic asset storage and tracking
 The linguistic assets that define your content: style guides, terminology, keywords, intent, knowledge can be stored and managed in Blacklake.
-Whenever you use the "Apply Lake" action, Blacklake will also populate your context with relevant assets.
+Whenever you use the "Prepare Content" Action, Blacklake will also populate your context with relevant assets.

 ### 5. Self-Hosted or Cloud Native
 Because Blacklake stores real linguistic data, some organizations need strict data control.
 Blacklake supports both a self-hosted deployment or a fully managed cloud deployment